jkrogager/VoigtFit/docs/documentation.rst

   in the input FITS file.
 This is only relevant for FITS Table data.
 The extension can be given as the integer index or the extension name.

+  The following are mostly useful when fitting multiple spectra simultaneously, but can be used to tweak the wavelength calibration or offsets due to air-to-vacuum conversion etc:

   *offset_vel=0* : adds a constant velocity offset to the spectrum, in units of km/s.
-  This is mostly useful when fitting multiple spectra simultaneously, but can be used to tweak the wavelength calibration or offsets due to air-to-vacuum conversion etc.

   *offset_wl=0* : adds a constant wavelength offset to the spectrum, in units of Å.